Grace A. Dow Memorial Library: Services

-The library provides access to information to members of the community through print and non-print resources.
-Knowledgeable staff help connect users to these resources to meet their needs.
-The library provides access to the internet free of charge to all visitors (time limits are in place), through dedicated computers, rental laptops, a building-wide wireless network, and netbooks for youth.
-Cardholders can visit the library's website to access a wide selection of specialized databases, downloadable e-audio books, eBooks, and more.
-Library card holders can access their accounts, place holds, renew items, search databases, and download audio books and eBooks from home or business computers.
+The library facilitates access through print and non-print sources.
+The library provides internet access free of charge to all visitors (time limits are in place), through dedicated computers, rental laptops, a building-wide wireless network, and netbooks for youth.
+Cardholders can surf the library's website to access specialized databases, downloadable e-audio books, eBooks, and more.
+Members can renew items, place holds, search databases, download eBooks and audio books.

 Educational & enrichment programming for adults includes computer classes, speakers on many topics, a library-sponsored book discussion group, Battle of the Books for adults, community reads, and a Summer Reading Program.
 In addition, volunteers are available weekday afternoons to help with in-depth genealogy research.

 Programming for children includes storytimes, the Beyond Books literacy center, the Discovery Depot play area, a Summer Reading Program, Battle of the Books for fourth and fifth graders, and other book discussions and activities.

-For teens, the library offers the "Teen Spot" teen room, book-related programs, a volunteer program, and a Summer Reading Program.
+The library opened the "Teen Spot" in 2005.
+It offered a teen room, book-related programs, a volunteer program, and a Summer Reading Program.

 The library building has meeting rooms, a community room, and auditorium available for rent, a quiet reading room and individual study areas, gathering spaces for small groups, and a gallery that can be rented for exhibitions.

-The former Cup and Chaucer coffee shop, a partnership with the Arnold Center, closed in 2016.
+The Cup and Chaucer coffee shop, a partnership with the Arnold Center, opened in 2004, but closed in 2016.

 Collections

 Library collections include print and downloadable books for all ages; CD, mp3, and downloadable audiobooks for all ages; theatrical movies, foreign films, documentaries, and educational DVDs.
-Special collections include graphic novels for children, teens, and adults; large print books; and a genealogy and local history collection.
+Special collections include graphic novels for children, teens, and adults; large print books; and a local history and genealogy collection.

 About the library

 The Friends of the Grace A. Dow Memorial Library group raises money for the library through book sales.
 The group's fundraising efforts support not only such programming as Battle of the Books and the Summer Reading Program, but also physical updates to the building such as the recent renovation of the Library Auditorium.
 Some members of the Friends of the Library were commended in 2013 for having volunteered with the group since its inception 40 years before.

-The building is also home to the studios and offices of Midland Community Television, the Public, educational, and government access (PEG) cable TV channel for Midland, which cablecasts three stations on the local Charter cable system.
+The building is also home to the studios and offices of Midland Community Television, the Public, educational, and government access (PEG) cable TV channel for Midland, which cablecasts four channels on the local Charter cable system, AT&T U-Verse cable system, and streams via MCTV's website, a mobile app, and the MCTV Network Community Voices app on Roku, Apple TV, and Amazon Fire devices.

 The library features a large children's section and a Teen Spot, a place specially for 6th through 12th graders, and includes many young adult books, computers, comfortable seating and an island table.

 The library also rents laptops out for use within the building and has free Wi-Fi.